rchillyard/KmlDoc/README.md

 KML Doctor
 ==========

-Utilities to work with KML files.
+Utilities to parse and render KML files.